A Civic Leadership Experience Rooted in Power, Policy, and Youth Participation

 - Develop your voice through collaboration, debate, and impact-driven storytelling

-July 4th Extension & Summit Options
+America’s 250th / July 4 & ReGen Summit Options

-The Youth Summit is a hands-on and energizing skills accelerator, during which Scholars will connect with youth from around the globe, and build skills to implement impactful programs in their communities.
+The ReGen Youth Summit is a hands-on and energizing skills accelerator, during which Scholars will connect with youth from around the globe and build skills to implement impactful programs in their communities.
 The Summit is based on our Youth Action Framework, featuring skills to increase trust and participation, build bridges, enhance media literacy, and more.

 What’s Included